AllenNeuralDynamics/view/README.md

 ```
 Note that the name used in the gui yaml must match the name found in the instrument object and any init arguments should
 be included under init.
 If the device is not found within the yaml, the default will be a widget that will create text
-inputs for all properties of the device:
+inputs for all properties of the device.
+An example of a base laser widget is seen below:

 ![instrument view](visuals/laser_base_widget.png)